pitthexai/Knee_MRI_Segmentation_2.5D/README.md

 ### Citation:

 <p align="justify">This contribution is fully described in our manuscript, entitled "<i>KneeXNet-2.5D: A Clinically-Oriented and Explainable Deep Learning Framework for MRI-Based Knee Cartilage and Meniscus Segmentation</i>", which is currently under review at <a href="https://www.nature.com/npjhealthsyst/" target="_blank">npj Health Systems</a>.
+Any publication or use of this work should cite this manuscript accordingly.</p>